MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-close-income-statement-accounts.md

 ---
-    title: How to Close Income Statement Accounts
+    title: How to Close Income Statement Accounts (France)
     description: Before you can run the **Close Income Statement** batch job, you must close the fiscal year.

     documentationcenter: ''